-The school continued to provide education to the students by means of virtual learning during the Covid-19 Lockdown period.
-The school ensured that all students had appropriate technology and that staff had the necessary training to deliver the virtual learning.
-The students could not participate in practical elements of learning e.g. experiments, PE, Art during this time.
-Public examinations were cancelled and student grades for GCSE and A Level were provided using Centrally Assessed Grades.
-All school trips were cancelled, this included curriculum and extra curriculum.
+During the COVID-19 pandemic the school continued to provide education to the students by means of virtual learning.
+The school ensured that all students had appropriate technology and that staff had the necessary training to deliver the virtual learning, this included the DfE laptop scheme.

+Public examinations have returned after two years of Centrally Assessed Grades.